 We welcome applications from Albury village and all surrounding areas.
 We are always pleased to meet with prospective parents and show them around the school.
 Please call the school office on 01279 771253 for a prospectus and application form or you can download an application form on our admissions page.

 Below are a selection of quotes from our last Ofsted inspection (September 2014).
-A copy of this report can be found by clicking on the “Learning” link and then the Ofsted tab.
+A copy of this report can be found by clicking on the “Key Information” link and then the Ofsted tab.